7 Causes of Blood in Stool with IBS & When to Worry

 The possible causes of blood in stool with IBS are:

-- Anal fissure associated with IBS-Constipation.
+- Anorectal fissure associated with IBS-Constipation.

 - Piles (hemorrhoids).

 - An attack of dysentery.

 - Inflammatory Bowel Diseases “IBD”: (Crohn’s disease or Ulcerative Colitis).